 What Is a Pre-Existing Condition?

-A pre-existing condition is a mental or physical ailment someone had before they were involved in the incident causing the personal injury claim or lawsuit.
+A pre-existing condition is a mental or physical ailment someone had before the incident.
 Below are some common pre-existing conditions that insurance companies will try and use to avoid liability.

 - Back or neck problems